langlk/ecommerce-refactor/README.md

 ## Specifications

+#### Models
+* Users:
+  * Store the following information (in addition to ID and timestamps):
+    * Name
+    * Email
+    * Encrypted Password
+* Products:
+  * Store the following information (in addition to ID and timestamps):
+    * Name
+    * Price
+    * Description
+    * Image
+  * Can be created, edited, viewed, and deleted
+* Orders:
+  * Store the following information (in addition to ID and timestamps):
+    * Status
+    * Associated User ID
+    * Total Price
+  * Can be created and updated with changes in items, and finalized.
+* Order Items:
+  * Store the following information (in addition to ID and timestamps):
+    * Associated Order ID
+    * Associated Product ID
+    * Quantity
+  * Can be created and destroyed

+#### User Access:
+* Unauthenticated users may:
+  * View products
+  * Add products to the session cart
+* Authenticated Basic users may:
+  * Finalize an order from the session cart
+  * View their order history
+* Admin users may:
+  * Add, Edit, and Delete products

 ### Refactoring

+_The following changes have been made from the original project at [epicodus-lessons/went-to-bali-mwahaha](https://github.com/epicodus-lessons/went-to-bali-mwahaha)_

 * Users can add items to their shopping cart from the index page with AJAX.
 * Users can show and hide product details with AJAX.